ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # November 15 2020

 - Relaxed.
-- Webcam friendsgiving feel with Seattle friends, jackbox.tv and stuff, recorded the moment on computer.
+- Webcam friendsgiving feel with Washington friends, jackbox.tv and stuff, recorded the moment on computer.

 # November 14 2020